Spine Surgeons conducting surgery for Schwannoma Tumors

 • optic pathway gliomas, tumors of the visual nerve.

-What Causes Neurofibromas?
+What Causes Spinal Neurofibromas?

 Neurofibromas are a sign of neurofibromatosis Type 1 (NF1), which is brought on by mutations in the NF1 gene.
-The NF1 gene contains the information needed to produce the neurofibromin protein.
+For instance, the NF1 gene contains the information needed to produce the neurofibromin protein.
 Additionally, a tumor suppressor protein called neurofibromin often stops cells from developing or dividing too fast or uncontrolled.
 It accomplishes this by controlling a protein, a protein that promotes cell growth and division.
 The NF1 gene can stop preventing cell development when it is altered, allowing cells to proliferate unchecked and develop into tumors.
 If one parent carries the genetic mutation, then a person may inherit NF1.
 Finally, about 50% of NF1 patients don’t have any family members who have the condition.

 Risk Factors